 Equifax is offering consumers free, 12-month identity theft protection services through the TrustedID Premier service, but there are some legal concerns attached that are still highly controversial.
-The arbitration clause included in the terms of service (which prevent consumers from joining class-action lawsuits) reportedly only apply to consumers who utilize the identity theft protection service.
+The arbitration clause included in the terms of service (which prevents consumers from joining class-action lawsuits) reportedly only applies to consumers who utilize the identity theft protection service.

 But, they prevent consumers from joining class-action lawsuits isn’t just anyone who wanted to check Equifax’s website to see if the cyber hack affected them.
 However, given that Equifax is not exactly a reliable source of information protection at the moment (and you could potentially benefit from a class-action lawsuit later), you might want to consider some alternative identity protection options.

 You can also check out these offers for identity theft protection:

 - Get Identity Guard Total Protection 30 days free then $16.99/month Sign up for Identity Guard today